ydaniv/uijet/README.md

     * subscribe
     * unsubscribe

+And set the methods of the same name in the `methods` object of the configuration object you provide to `uijet.init`, like so:

+    uijet.init({
+        methods : {
+            publish     : publish,
+            subscribe   : subscribe,
+            unsubscribe : unsubscribe
+        }
+    });

-Optionally, if you are rendering templates on client-side in your app you can also implement the following:
+Optionally, if you are rendering templates on client-side in your app you can also implement the `generate` method by setting the `engine` option - here is an example using Mustache.js:

-* Template engine:

-    * BaseWidget.generate
+    //...uijet.init...
+        engine  : function () {
+            return Mustache.to_html(this.template, this.data || this.context);
+        }

 Another optional enhancement, if you need client-side routing in your app you can also implement the following: